joepardue/circuitpython-as7343/README.rst

 AS7343 CircuitPython Library
 =============================

+> **⚠️ KNOWN ISSUE**: The current `channels` property returns data in SMUX reading
+> order rather than spectral wavelength order.
+This will be fixed in an upcoming
+> release (target: 2 weeks).
+For now, use individual channel properties or the
+> `data` dictionary for accurate spectral analysis.
+GitHub issue discussion ongoing.

 A CircuitPython driver for the AMS AS7343 14-channel spectral sensor.
 This device provides high-resolution spectral measurements across the visible and near-infrared spectrum, making it ideal for:

 - Color measurement and classification